pkoretic/pdf417-generator/README.md

 ### Browser

-You can find a complete example at [examples/browser](examples/browser).
+You can find a complete example at [examples/browser](examples/browser) and a running demo [here](https://qaap.github.io/pdf417-generator).

 The usage is as simple as providing a canvas element and a text that should be used for barcode generation: